 You pay a nonrefundable registration fee ($45) every quarter you register for classes.
 Even if you register for multiple classes, the registration fee is only charged once per quarter.

-Students enrolled in credit courses pay a technology fee except during summer quarter.
+Students enrolled in credit courses pay a technology fee.
 The technology fee provides funds for the improvement of technology used by students at UW campuses.
 It supports resources such as computer labs, software and cloud storage.

 The technology fee is based on the number of credits you are registered for, and it ranges from $7.61 to $38 per quarter.
 You’re assessed the technology fee whether or not the course you’re taking uses technology resources.